-- (a) All travel to Saint Paul Island is prohibited except for: - (1) Essential travel for Essential Services and Critical Infrastructure workforce as identified in Section 3 below. - (2) Residents who are traveling for critical personal needs as defined in Section 14. - (b) All individuals who have received a COVID-19 vaccine or have previously tested positive for COVID-19 shall comply with all sections of this ordinance. - (c) Pre-travel Test for SARS-CoV2 with Negative Results:
+- (a) All travel to Saint Paul Island is prohibited except for: - (1) Essential travel for Essential Services and Critical Infrastructure workforce as identified in Section 3 below. - (2) Residents who are traveling for critical personal needs as defined in Section 14. - (3) Fully vaccinated individuals as defined in Section 14. - (4) Nonresident unvaccinated children under 12 years of age accompanied by a fully vaccinated parent or legal guardian. - (b) All individuals who have received a COVID-19 vaccine or have previously tested positive for COVID-19 shall comply with all sections of this ordinance. - (c) All individuals authorized to travel under Section 2.a.3 must submit a copy of their CDC COVID-19 Vaccination Record Card to the City along with the COVID-19 Travel Form. - (d) Pre-travel Molecular-based Test for SARS-CoV2 with Negative Results: - (1) All unvaccinated individuals permitted to travel to Saint Paul Island must submit to the City a negative SARS-CoV2 molecular-based test result from a test taken within 72 hours of departure to Saint Paul Island. - (e) All individuals traveling to Saint Paul Island must complete and submit to the City the attached

-Deleted: (see

-http://dhss.alaska.gov/dph/Epi/id/SiteAssets/Pages/HumanCoV/AKCOVIDTestingGuidance.pdf)

-Deleted: Molecular-based

-- (1) Individuals permitted to travel to Saint Paul Island in accordance with Section 2 must submit to the City a negative SARS-CoV2 molecular-based test result (Option 1) a virtual provider proctored antigen-based test result (Option 2), or a in person provider proctored antigen-based test result (Option 3) in accordance with the subsections below: - (i) Testing Option 1: A negative SARS-CoV2 molecular-based test result from a test taken within 72 hours of departure to Saint Paul Island. - (ii) Testing Option 2: A negative SARS-CoV2 virtual provider proctored antigen-based test result from a test taken within 48 hours and again on the day of departure to Saint Paul Island. - (iii) Testing Option 3: A negative SARS-CoV2 in person provider proctored antigen-based test result from a test taken within 48 hours and again on the day of departure to Saint Paul Island. - (d) All individuals traveling to Saint Paul Island must complete and submit to the City a COVID-19 Travel Form within 48 hours of travel to document that they have a plan in place, developed with the City, for safe entry/return and quarantine. - (e) All fully vaccinated individuals traveling to Saint Paul Island must submit or have on file with the City asubmit a copy of their CDC COVID-19 Vaccination Record Card to the City prior to travel. - (f) Prior Confirmed Positive Results Within 90 Days of Departure: - (1) No test for SARS-CoV2 is required for any traveler, either immediately before travel or upon arrival, if all three of the following conditions are met: - The traveler provides proof of a previously positive result of molecular-based test for SARS-CoV2 within 90 days of departure; and - (ii) The traveler is currently asymptomatic; and - (iv) The traveler can provide documentation to the City of recovery from a medical provider or a public health official indicating the traveler has been released from isolation.
+COVID-19 Travel Form within 48 hours of travel to document that they have a plan in place, developed with the City, for safe entry/return and quarantine.

+- (f) Prior Confirmed Positive Results Within 90 Days of Departure: - (1) No molecular-based test for SARS-CoV2 is required for any traveler, either immediately before travel or upon arrival, if all three of the following conditions are met: - (i) The traveler provides proof of a previously positive result of molecular-based test for SARS-CoV2 within 90 days of departure; and - (ii) The traveler is currently asymptomatic; and - (iii) The traveler can provide documentation to the City of recovery from a medical provider or a public health official indicating the traveler has been released from isolation.